bensaufley/jQuery.merryGoRound.js/README.md

     - Class for `div` element which will function as "previous" button.
 Carousel creates this element and appends it to the container object.
     - **Default:** `'prev'`
 - `nojs_class`:
     - Class to remove from gallery objects (and replace on `destroy`).
-Useful if you want to have a `:hover` state that only applies if jQuery.Carousel isn't enabled, for example.
+Useful if you want to have a `:hover` state that only applies if jQuery.merrygoround isn't enabled, for example.
     - **Default:** `false`
 - `focus_class`:
     - Class to add to the element currently in focus.
 Set as `false` if you don't need it.